jaantollander/masters-thesis/content/30_background.md

 ---

 ## High-performance computing
-*High-performance computing* (HPC)

-- who needs it, and for what purpose?
+*High-performance computing* (HPC) is a practice of aggregating large amount of computing resources to solve computationally intensive problems such as simulating complex systems and solving large computational models [@definition-hpc].
+HPC is also applied for data science and training machine learning models.
-- commercial and research applications
+Important commercial and research applications of HPC include
-- common application are simulation, machine-learning, solving computational models, data science
-- how?
-High-performance computer cluster

-[@definition-hpc]
+* simulation of weather for weather forecasting,
+* climate modeling,
+* financial analytics,
+* oil and gas exploration,
+* fluid simulation for engineering,
+* molecular dynamics and pharmaceutical design,
+* and cosmological simulation.

+The main characteristics of HPC are

+- *parallel processing*, perform large amount of work simultaneously

+- *batch processing*, traditionally computation is performed in a batch (referred to as *job*) such that ... compared to interactive computing, will it move towards interactive in the future? real-time, continuous analytics, etc

+Typically, computer clusters are used for high-performance computing.
+Other types are grid and cloud HPC.

 ## High-performance computer cluster
-*Computer cluster* is a system comprised of multiple connected computers that form a single, more powerful machine, often referred to as a *supercomputer* [@definition-computercluster].
+*Computer cluster* is a system comprised of multiple connected computers that form a single, more powerful machine [@definition-computercluster].
 Individual computers in the system are called *nodes*.
 A computer cluster is a homogenous system where each node performs the same task.
 Nodes are connected via high-speed, local area networks.